NEWS & REMINDERS

 Changes to Logon System Coming Soon

-, a new multifactor authentication application, Azure MFA, will be launched across Johns Hopkins Medicine and The Johns Hopkins University.
+On Wednesday, Oct.
+16, a new multifactor authentication application, Azure MFA, will be launched across Johns Hopkins Medicine and The Johns Hopkins University.
 The new application will include support for international phone numbers and a new authenticator app for your mobile device.
-Click here
+Click here to learn more.

 Special Event: Let’s KNOCK OUT Breast Cancer!